 I often say that the only goal I had when I graduated from high school in 1976 was to leave Houston and move to Austin, which to me at the time was a magical place of cosmic cowboys and armadillo races.
 In fact, I wrote a play as a senior in high school about armadillo races in Austin which some poor junior drama class had to perform, complete with cardboard armadillos pulled across the stage on strings.
-My parents were only too happy to help me achieve my humble goal, presenting me with a set up suitcases for graduation to pack me off to Dobie Mall for my freshman year at the University of Texas.
+My parents were only too happy to help me achieve my humble goal, presenting me with a set of suitcases for graduation to pack me off to Dobie Mall for my freshman year at the University of Texas.

 Ground zero for my dewy eyed vision of Austin was the Armadillo World Headquarters, home to Jim Franklin and his armadillo inspired artwork, and the cosmic cowboy music scene including The Lost Gonzo Band, Jerry Jeff Walker, Willie Nelson and Michael Murphey.
 Austin in 1976 was mostly old (at least they seemed that way at the time) retired people, people who worked at the IRS, people who worked for the State and people at UT.
 Rent was cheap, the drinking age was 18 and the music scene centered around a bunch of scruffy looking hippies in that aforementioned roach ridden rodent shaped Quonset hut on Riverside and South First.